 Giving Your Baby a Sponge Bath

-Keeping your new baby's skin clean is essential to good health, and sponge bath time is also a wonderful time to engage your baby’s senses, helping her development, right from the start.
+Keeping your new baby's skin clean with a regular bath is essential for her well-being.
+A baby sponge bath is also a wonderful way to engage your baby’s senses, helping in her development right from the start!

-During a sponge bath, your gentle touch while you support and wash your baby can lead to her improved physiological, cognitive, emotional and social development, while the smell of JOHNSON’S® delicate washes (like JOHNSON’S® baby TOP-TO-TOE® wash) can improve her mood, calmness and alertness.
+During a baby sponge bath, your gentle touch can lead to your little one’s improved physiological, cognitive, emotional and social development.
+Coupled with the smell of JOHNSON’S® delicate washes (like JOHNSON’S® Baby TOP-TO-TOE® Wash), it can improve her mood, calmness and alertness too.

-Baby bath or tub, filled with water at a comfortable temperature.
+A baby bath or tub, filled with water at a comfortable temperature

 A large, soft, hooded towel

 A mild cleanser specially formulated for babies, such as JOHNSON’S® Baby TOP-TO-TOE® Wash